Media

 Fly me to the moon… Phyllis Silverman, Founder and President, from Senior Resource Foundation of Ocala, was thrilled to interview Carl Schneider, Director of Quality and Reliability at NASA (retired.)

 Mr. Schneider will speak about his beginning in the field of science and, landing a position in NASA.
 More than that, he will explore his time of his job and worked side-by-side on with some of the best astronauts of NASA.
-Finally, he will investigate his experience and the outcome in the Challenge mission.

 Erica Palte